Today, industry has a great than ever need for continuous development and implementation of good quality control procedures.

 - UV-B (315 nm – 280 nm): Higher energy than UV-A and often referred to as middlewave or erythemal UV light.
 Partially blocked by the ozone layer, this is the most aggressive component of natural UV light and largely responsible for sunburn (erythema).

 - UV-C (280 nm – 100 nm): Higher energy than UV-A and UV-B. It is often referred to as shortwave or germicidal UV light.
 Only generally encountered from artificial UV light sources since it is totally absorbed by the earth’s atmosphere.

 The excitation energy provided by UV light photons is much higher than the energy of thermal motion of the absorbing molecules e.g. UV fluorescent pigments at physiological temperatures.
 Consequently, the absorbing molecules temporarily assume higher energy levels.
 As an excited electron subsequently returns to a lower energetic state, its excess is disposed of as a photon emission, resulting in fluorescence.
 Fluorescent light is recognised by its usually longer wavelength compared with the exciting UV light.

 The use of UV blacklight for quality control fluorescent inspection processes are split into two distinct categories:

-- UV Fluorescent Inspection processes performed under UV blacklight in conjunction with UV fluorescent materials or invisible/UV revealing pigments incorporated.
+- UV-A fluorescent inspection processes performed under UV blacklight in conjunction with UV fluorescent materials or invisible/UV revealing pigments incorporated.
 These include NDT crack detection; detection of fluid leaks and material dispersion validation.

-- UV Fluorescent Inspection processes carried out under UV blacklight which utilises the natural fluorescent properties of materials.
+- UV-A fluorescent inspection processes carried out under UV blacklight which utilises the natural fluorescent properties of materials.
 A typical example is the detection of hydrocarbon contamination such as oil and grease in oxygen vessels and connecting pipework.